-SECT.
-1. Be it enacted by the Senate and House of Representatives of the commonwealth of Pennsylvania, in General Assembly ment of met, and it is hereby enacted by the authority of the same, That lished expected in the committed (except murder of the murder o first degree,) shall be punished with death in the State of Pennsyl- first degree.
+[Section I.] (Section I, P. L.) Be it enacted by the Senate and House of Representatives of the Commonwealth of Pennsylvania, in General Assembly met, and it is hereby enacted by the authority of the same, That no crime whatsoever, hereafter committed (except murder in the first degree) shall be punished with death in the state of Pennsylvania.

-Sect.
-II.
-And whereas the several offences, which are included under the general denomination of murder, differ so greatly from each other in the degree of their atrociousness, that it is unjust to involve them in the same punishment: Be it further enacted by the authority aforesaid, That all murder, which shall be perpetrated by of the first means of poison, or by lying in wait, or by any other kind of wilful, degree: deliberate and premeditated killing, or which shall be committed in the perpetration or attempt to perpetrate any arson, rape, robbery, or burglary, shall be deemed murder of the first degree; and all other of murder of kinds of murder shall be deemed murder in the second degree; and the second degree; and the second the jury, before whom any person indicted for murder shall be tried, shall, it they find such person guilty thereof, ascertain in their verdict, whether it be murder of the first or second degree; but if and how to such person shall be convicted by confession, the court shall proceed, be ascertained by examination of witnesses, to determine the degree of the crime, diestor. and to give sentence accordingly.
+(Section II, P. L.) And whereas the several offenses which are included under the general denomination of murder, differ so greatly from each other in the degree of their atrociousness, that it is unjust to involve them in the same punishment.

+[Section II.]
+Be it further enacted by the authority afore-said, That all murder which shall be perpetrated by means of poison, or by lying in wait, or by any other kind of willful, deliberate or premeditated killing, or which shall be committed in the perpetration, or attempt to perpetrate, any arson, rape, robbery or burglary, shall be deemed murder of the first degree; and all other kinds of murder shall be deemed murder in the second degree; and the jury, before whom any person indicted for murder shall be tried, shall, if they find such person guilty thereof, ascertain in their verdict, whether it be murder of the first or second degree; but if such person shall be convicted by confession, the court shall proceed, by examination of witnesses, to determine the degree of the crime, and to give sentence accordingly.

-Sect.
-III.
-And be it further enacted by the authority aforesaid, Petit treason That every person liable to be prosecuted for petit treason shall in ed against future be indicted, proceeded against, and punished, as is directed murders. in other kinds of murder.
+[Section III.]
+(Section III, P. L.) And be it further enacted by the authority aforesaid, That every person liable to be prosecuted for petit treason, shall in future be indicted, proceeded against and punished, as is directed in other kinds of murder.

-Sect.
-IV.
-And be it further enacted by the authority aforesaid, of high That every person duly convicted of the crime of high treason shall be sentenced to undergo a confinement in the gaol and penitentiaryhouse of Philadelphia, for a period not less than six, nor more than twelve years, and shall be kept therein at hard labour, or in solitude, and shall in all things be treated and dealt with as is prescribed by an act, entitled "An Act to reform the penal laws of this state," or by the provisions of this act; that every person duly convicted of the crime of arson, or as being an accessary thereto, shall be sen- of arson tenced to undergo a similar confinement, for a period not less than five, nor more than twelve years, under the same conditions as are herein expressed in the first clause of this section; that every per-ofrapes son duly convicted of the crime of rape, or as being accessary thereto before the fact, shall be sentenced to undergo a similar confinement, for a period of time not less than ten years, nor more than twenty-one years, under the same conditions as are herein expressed in the first clause of this section; that every person duly convicted runishment of the crime of murder, of the second degree, shall be sentenced of murder the second to undergo a similar confinement, for a period not less than five degree. years, nor more than eighteen years, under the same conditions as are herein expressed in the first clause of this section.
+[Section IV.]
+(Section IV, P. L.) And be it further enacted by the authority aforesaid, That every person duly convicted of the crime of high treason, shall be sentenced to undergo a confinement in the gaol and penitentiary house of Philadelphia, for a period not less than six nor more than twelve years, and shall be kept therein at hard labor, or in solitude, and shall in all things be treated and dealt with as is prescribed by an act, entitled, "An act to reform the penal laws of this state,"1 or by the provisions of this act; that every person duly convicted of the crime of arson, or as being an accessory thereto, shall be sentenced to undergo a similar confinement, for a period not less than five nor more than twelve years, under the same conditions as are herein expressed in the first clause of this section; that every person duly convicted of the crime of rape, or as being accessory thereto before the fact, shall be sentenced to undergo a similar confinement, for a period not less than ten years nor more than twenty-one years, under the same conditions as are herein expressed in the first clause of this section; that every person duly convicted of the crime of murder of the second degree, shall be sentenced to undergo a similar confinement, for a period not less than five years nor more than eighteen years, under the same conditions as are herein expressed in the first clause of this section.